xingkunx/xingkunx.github.io/_pages/about.md

 * Impact of ocean waves on the air-sea boundary layers.
 * Wave-ice interaction within the Arctic Cyclones system.
 * Wave climatology downscaling and projection.
-* Wave energy assessments through using high-resolution spectral wave models.
+* Wave energy assessments through the use of high-resolution spectral wave models.

 Education
 ======